 Leanne earned a bachelor’s degree in Political Studies (Honours) from Queen’s University and a Bachelor of Laws (LL.B) from Osgoode Hall Law School.
 She was admitted to the Bar in Nova Scotia and Ontario but has retired.

-Pierre is currently the Special Advisor to the Chief Financial Officer at the University of Toronto, where he has served as the Controller and Director of Financial Services for 17 years.
+Pierre is currently retired from the University of Toronto after more than 29 years of service, including 17 years as the Controller and Director of Financial Services.
 Over the years, he has been responsible for overseeing the University’s financial services; establishing and monitoring accounting policies and procedures; ensuring that accurate financial controls are in place; and producing financial reports and analysis.
 Pierre has had a far-reaching impact both within and outside the University of Toronto, establishing accounting precedent for the Canadian university sector; contributing to the establishment of the jointly sponsored pension plan for Ontario universities; and working through university associations and peer networks to advance knowledge sharing and professional development opportunities for the university public sector.